 I am reminded of the soldier in the HBO series Band of Brothers, who is suffering from battle shock.
 Overcome by fear, he is shaking and useless on the battle field.
 At the end of a firefight in which he acquitted himself terribly, a brave fellow soldier comes up to him.
 He doesn’t slap him like a General Patton as he stands there shaking.
 Rather, he encourages him in the most strange and unreal way.

-Paraphrasing from memory here: Your problem, he says, is that you are trying to save your life.
+“Your problem,” he says, “is that you are trying to save your life.
 What you need to realize is that you are dead.
-You are a walking dead man, and once you accept this, you will be able to fight.
-Then he walks away, ephemerally, the soldier looks at him like he just witnessed a ghost.
+Once you accept this, you will be able to fight.”

 Easy to say, I suppose.
 Easy to understand intellectually.
-Harder, and maybe even impossible for most of us, to incorporate it as a truth in our lives.
+Harder, and maybe even impossible for most of us, is to incorporate it as a truth in our lives.

 But incorporate it the young man does.
 In the next episode or two, he takes the message to heart, and becomes the most valuable soldier in the unit.
 He fearlessly takes on every task.